ChampionTommy/ya-music-bot/README.md

-# Дискорд бот для яндекс музыки
+# bot ya.music from discord